rachel-yost/Final-Project-2650/README.md

 Including mixup in training generates softmax output $$h_{\theta}(x)$$ using the mixed input x, so a second forward pass using the original images is required to compute predictions that aren’t mixed.

 When there are few labeled samples, mixup may not be able to deal with confirmation bias effectively by itself.
-To improve the quality of the pseudo labels, the authors mention that previous studies have oversampled the labeled samples per each mini batch to reduce confirmation bias and reinforce correct labels.
+To improve the quality of the pseudo labels, the authors mention that previous studies have oversampled the labeled samples per mini batch to reduce confirmation bias and reinforce correct labels.

 This loss can be split into two sample terms, one based on the labeled samples and one based on the unlabeled samples.